Yekanat/Yekanat/README.md

 - 🥋 Judo — Technique, balance, and discipline; I love the focus and continuous improvement mindset.
 - ⚽ Football — Teamwork, endurance, and fun; great way to stay active and clear the mind.

-## 🤝 Open To

-Definitely open to internships, collaborations, hackathons, tutoring/mentoring, and speaking opportunities.
+## 🤝 Definitely open to internships, collaborations, hackathons, tutoring/mentoring, and speaking opportunities.

 ---